2011 Pan American Games: Marketing

 Marketing for the games began in 2007 at the closing ceremony of the 2007 Pan American Games in Rio de Janeiro with a handover ceremony to the next host city.
 The state and national governments arranged for signs and billboards.
 Two TV networks, Televisa and TV Azteca, signed contracts to broadcast the Games and to advertise them.
 Famous athletes from Mexico, including diver Fernando Platas and golfer Lorena Ochoa, were also named ambassadors to promote the games.
 The organizing committee also signed a marketing deal with SKY México, which operates in several countries.
 The network created a channel dedicated to the games.
 Classes were suspended in Guadalajara during the games to give students the chance to attend.

 Sponsors

 There were four official sponsors for the Games: Scotiabank, Telcel, Nissan and Telmex.
 Accordingly, some of the venues were named after these sponsors, such as the Scotiabank Aquatics Center, Nissan Gymnastics Stadium, Telcel Tennis Complex and the Telmex Athletics Stadium.
 Children International was also an official benefactor of the Pan American Games.
 "Second tier" and "third tier" sponsors included Technogym and others.

+Theme song

+The song El mismo Sol (The Same Sun) was the official theme song.
+It was written by Peruvian singer-songwriter Gian Marco, produced by Chilean Humberto Gatica in Los Angeles, and performed by Mexican singer Alejandro Fernández.